 Important genes to look out for Include:

 - MTHFR gene mutation – the MTHFR gene controls the methylation process of your body, responsible for DNA repair, energy production, hormone regulation, and detoxification.
 The mutation makes you more susceptible to developing an autoimmune disease.
+An online testing company I recommend is True Health Labs.

 - Celiac genetics –important to determine if gluten could be a trigger to your health issues.